mgreter/typed-json.js/README.md

 over 100kb anyway.
 It is most useful if you can use the Typed Arrays directly (i.e. to pass to WebGL or WebWorkers).

+The main use is to optimize ThreeJS JSON models, where we have multiple numeric arrays that will be passed to WebGL.

 ## Preparing Data Files

 In order to use this library, you need to create two specific